Top NewsMore News

 Clemson’s Entomology program dates to the University’s founding as the ‘Clemson Agricultural College’.
 Clemson entomologists take an integrative approach to a diverse array of basic and applied research questions.
-The program currently resides within the Department of Agricultural and Environmental Sciences, providing students and faculty opportunities for close interactions with a wide variety of environmental and natural resource scientists.
+The program currently resides within the Department of Plant and Environmental Sciences, providing students and faculty opportunities for close interactions with a wide variety of environmental and natural resource scientists.

-Faculty expertise is concentrated in several Emphasis Areas, Biodiversity, Systematics & Evolution; Agricultural & Applied Ecology; and Urban & Medical Entomology.
+Faculty expertise is concentrated in three Emphasis Areas, Biodiversity, Systematics & Evolution; Agricultural & Applied Ecology; and Urban & Medical Entomology.
 The Entomology group also supports research programs in Insect Genomics & Physiology and Apiculture.

+The Clemson Entomology program is launching several new funding opportunities for graduate students for Fall 2018.
 Check out Clemson Entomology, and see for yourself what we have to offer.

 The Clemson University Entomology Society (Entomology Club) is open to anyone in the Clemson community with an interest in insects.
 Full time students make up the core membership, but faculty and staff also participate in Entomology Club events.